healthyroadGit/Facial-Recognition-Sample/README.md

-# HealthyRoad - Facial Recognition Sample
+# IncredibleEye - Facial Recognition Sample
-HealthyRoad® 2015
+IncredibleEye 2015

 This is a sample created with the objective of demonstrating the functionalities of our SDK in the facial recognition area.

-Compiled executables can be found in the HealthyRoad Developer Zone [(click here)](http://www.healthyroad.pt/devcenter/en/index.php).
+Compiled executables can be found in the IncredibleEye Developer Zone [(click here)](http://www.incredibleye.com/samplefr.php).

 ## Prerequisites